Written in V — MIT Licensed

 CommandDescription

-plugins remoteList plugins available in the remote repository
+plugins remoteList plugins in the remote repository with version info and available updates

-plugins remote search <query>Filter remote plugins by name
+plugins search <query>Search available plugins by name or description

-plugins install <name>Download and install a plugin from the remote repo
+plugins install <name>Download and install the latest semver version of a plugin

-plugins reloadRecompile and reload all plugins (run after install)
+plugins reloadRecompile and reload all plugins (run after install or update)

 plugins enable / disable <name>Activate or deactivate a plugin without deleting it